Faculty:Faculty of Science & Technology

 Areas of Expertise: Animal and Environmental Biology

 Ben’s main areas of interest are in primatology, evolutionary studies and skeletal morphology.
-He studied BSc (Hons) Animal Behaviour at Anglia Ruskin (2002-05) and his PhD, titled “Primates of the Caribbean” focused on monkey evolution on tropical islands.
+He studied BSc (Hons) Animal Behaviour at Anglia Ruskin (2002-05) and is now completing his PhD, titled “Primates of the Caribbean” focused on monkey evolution on tropical islands.
 In addition to his role as Teaching Fellow at Anglia Ruskin Ben has presented a number of television programmes, including a documentary with Sir David Attenborough and his own six-part BBC Four series Secrets of Bones.

 Throughout the last decade Ben has lived and worked all over the world, mainly within great ape conservation; spending several years in central Africa, managing a renowned chimpanzee conservation field site and habituating wild chimps.
 He has also worked extensively across South East Asia, China, the Caribbean and the Arctic for a range of organisations, in differing habitats and with numerous species.